jometzg/AsyncLoadTest/README.md

 ![alt text](AsyncLoadTest/Images/load-test-and-system-under-test.png "System under test.")

 The system under test comprises 4 Azure functions:
 1. An HTTP triggered function (web API) that takes a message from the HTTP body (POST) and then pushes this into a service bus queue.
-This is essentially the function that generates the messages and therefore load.
+This is the load generator for background processing.
 2. A service bus queue triggered function that does some processing on the message received and then copies this to Azure blob storage.
-The count of the number of blobs in storage can then later be compared to the original number of messages sent.
+This is a message processor and the one supplied has been designed to be slow to simulate a some complex background processing.
+As a side effect, the count of the messages in the blob storage may also be used to verify processing completeness.
 3. An HTTP triggered function (web API) that returns a count of the number of messages in the service bus queue.
-This API is used by the second phase of the load test to essentially poll looking to see the number of items in the queue.
-The load test looks for 0 items to complete the load test.
+This API is used by the second phase of the load test to poll the number of items in the service bus queue.
+The load test looks for zero items to complete the execution of the load test.
 4. A timer triggered function that continuously checks the number of items in the service bus queue (every 15 seconds by default).
-Then it sets this as a value in an Application Insights custom metric.
+It then sets this as a value in an Application Insights custom metric.
 This continuously triggered function is responsible for providing the metric that the load test can pull from application insights to give the "burn-down chart" for the test.

 All of the above functions are built into a single function app for a single deployment.
 These have a number of application settings that are discussed in a later setting.